 An open-ended query is a question or statement that allows the user to provide a detailed and personalized response.
 These types of prompts are designed to give the user more freedom and to elicit a more creative or thoughtful response.
 Examples of open-ended prompts include “What do you think about X?” or “Tell me about your experience with Y.

+Use open-ended queries for brainstorming, learning, writing and exploring options.
 Open-ended queries allow the user to express themselves more fully, which can be especially helpful in situations where more detail is needed.

 Other types of queries: